kometenstaub/csv-to-md/README.md

 # CSV to Markdown converter

-This script converts all CSV files in the working directory and subdirectories into markdown files.
+This script converts every row of all CSV files in the working directory and subdirectories into markdown files according to the formatting settings you choose.

+This will ***not*** create a Markdown table.

 >It is still in early alpha, so please have backups!